27/12/2009 17:49, Report by Steve Bartram

 Hull 1 United 3

-last-ditch challenge from Bernard Mendy to block Rooney's powerful effort after a goalmouth melee, but the hosts hit back with two close calls of their own.
+It then took a brave last-ditch challenge from Bernard Mendy to block Rooney's powerful effort after a goalmouth melee, but the hosts hit back with two close calls of their own.
 Firstly, Brown was fortunate to escape censure for a penalty area challenge on Richard Garcia, before Tomasz Kuszczak was forced into a smart low stop from Seyi Olofinjana's 30-yard effort.

 An entertaining game continued apace, end to end.
 Myhill palmed over Rooney's powerful left-footer, while Kuszczak again had to be alert to turn away a close-range volley from the onrushing Olofinjana.
 There was even a touch of farce about the next opening, as Myhill sliced a routine clearance so badly, its backspin prevented Giggs from firing off a shot.
 Although the winger did reach the ball and pull it back into the melee, Hull eventually contrived to clear.